-But if you need a sound system for your office, your den, your bedroom, or even a medium-sized living area, they will be more than enough.
+But if you need a sound system for your office, den, bedroom, or even a medium-sized living area, they will be more than enough.

 But nothing quite compares to a good speaker system that can deliver you tunes all day long with epic quality.

-While they aren’t portable, this means they don’t suffer from battery life problems and since they’re ‘shelf sized’ you can fit them comfortably into your home’s ensemble.
+While they aren’t portable, it means they don’t suffer from battery life problems, and since they’re ‘shelf sized,’ you can fit them comfortably into your home’s ensemble.

 Can I put bookshelf speakers on a bookshelf?

 However, you need to be mindful of what else is in the space you put the speakers in.
-If your shelf is enclosed then the sound from the speakers may resonate off of it.
+If your shelf is enclosed, the speakers’ sound may resonate off of it.

-You should also consider the make-up of the shelf, in the wall brackets and the like.
-If you do put your bookshelf speakers on a bookshelf, then you should try to aim the speaker towards the listeners ears.
-You can buy or even make foam wedges that will further decouple the speaker from the shelf and prevent any problems.
+If you put your bookshelf speakers on a bookshelf, you should aim the speaker towards the listener’s ears.
+You can buy or make foam wedges to decouple the speaker from the shelf further and prevent any problems.

 Can I use bookshelf speakers with TV?

-The biggest advantage of using bookshelf speakers with an AV receiver for your TV system is that the audio quality will be better, and the positioning of these speakers will naturally make the sound system sound more immersive and more like a home cinema set up.
+The biggest advantage of using bookshelf speakers with an AV receiver for your TV system is that the audio quality will be better, and the positioning of these speakers will naturally make the sound system sound more immersive and more like a home cinema setup.

 How do I choose bookshelf speakers?

-These things are all relevant to what you will get from your speaker, if you are setting up some bookshelf speakers to create a home cinema system, then you may want to ensure that your speakers have a third mid-range driver, so that you get full benefit of all the sound in the movies you watch.
+If you are setting up some bookshelf speakers to create a home cinema system, you may want to ensure that your speakers have a third mid-range driver to benefit from all the sound in the movies you watch.

-If it is for music in your den, and you tend to listen to more heavy bass music, then you will want to have a lower Hertz number.
+If it is for music in your den, and you tend to listen to more heavy bass music, you will want to have a lower Hertz number.

 What are bookshelf speakers used for?

-Some may use them for a sound system at barbecue parties, house parties, and just dancing on a rainy Sunday afternoon, whereas others may hook them up to the TV and create themselves a home cinema system.
+Some may use them for a sound system at barbecue parties, house parties, and just dancing on a rainy Sunday afternoon, whereas others may hook them up to the TV and create a home cinema system.
 The possibilities are endless.

-These speakers are meant to rest on a shelf, a table, or any other elevated surfaces… pretty much anywhere but the floor.
+These speakers are meant to rest on a shelf, a table, or any other elevated surface… anywhere but the floor.
 They maximize sound for small to medium-sized spaces.

-Some bookshelf speakers are geared up specifically for movie buffs and their home cinema set-ups, others are more geared up for music experience, taken to a godly level.
+Some bookshelf speakers are geared up specifically for movie buffs and their home cinema set-ups.
+Others are more geared up for music experience, taken to a godly level.